-Alexandra Verbeek, born in Den Bosch, Netherlands, is an artist who moved to the south of France, following her father’s dream who greatly inspired her at a young age with his love for Art and beautiful places.
+Alexandra Verbeek, born in Den Bosch, Netherlands, is an artist based in the south of France, following her father’s dream who greatly inspired her at a young age with his love for Art and beautiful places.
 At the age of seven, she joined an art school for children where she was initiated to painting, sculpting, designing and more for 7 years.
 After high school, she successfully completed her graphic design studies where she discovered her second passion : Photography.

 After working for years in a major advertising company, she dropped everything and went on a two years trip around the middle-east, central america, and south european countries, traveling through countries like Egypt, Sudan, Israël, Mexico, Italy and Greece, expirementing with her camera while blending in with the local population, learning about their daily lives, culture and traditions.

 After a life time painting and 2 years on the evening academy, she made the decision to live her dream and started to paint fulltime, spending much time in her workshop, training and developing her techniques inspired by the best to create her own unique identity.
 Her style could be qualified as modern contemporary, but that is only a very rough description, she prefers to refer to it as “untaggable” Art.
 Every painting being a new and different experience through colors, texture, depth and much more.
 So the light can play with the painting.

 However, her paintings take much time to achieve, always seeking new structures, effects and emotions to put in, often by building layers over layers, colors over colors, leaving the canvas to dry in between two sessions while working on other things.

 She spends much time in nature where she finds her main source of inspiration for photography, playing with natural lightings in unique situations.
 It brings her joy and serenity, a feeling she then translates into her paintings.
 Every painting is unique.